DNS Management - How To Update Your IP Address

-Click here to visit the Classic Cloud Control Panel.
+Click here to visit the Cloud Sites Control Panel.
 You'll use the control panel to find your DNS entries.

-In the Classic Cloud Control Panel, please click on Hosting > Cloud Sites.
+In the Cloud Sites Control Panel, please click on Hosting > Cloud Sites.

 Select the domain name for which you would like to obtain DNS information.